Coblyn: Word origin

-The word Coblynau is related to the English word Goblin, and may derive from a Germanic source akin to the German Kobold, via the French Gobelin.
+The word Coblyn is related to the English word Goblin, and may derive from a Germanic source akin to the German Kobold, via the French Gobelin.
+It appears in William Salesbury's 1547 Welsh-English dictionary as koblyn, where it translates to "a goblin".

 Appearances in media

 Coblynau are mentioned in the Constantine episode "The Darkness Beneath", but the description of the creatures given is closer to knockers.